News & Headlines

 The Department of Chemistry wishes Dr. Michael J. Moran all the best upon his retirement making this is our first semester without him since he joined the faculty of West Chester University in 1981.
 Please join us in thanking him for his decades of dedicated service to the students and community of WCU.
 You can read more about his long and successful career here .

 Work on Luminescent Nanostructures Published

-The pandemic may have stopped our students from going back into the lab but it didn't stop them from anyalyzing their data and writing up the results.
-Three of our recent granduates – Teresa Lee, Benjamin Roe and Joseph Swanson – have had their work published in this article Response of Photoluminescence of H-Terminated and Hydrosilylated Porous Si Powders to Rinsing and Temperature.
+The pandemic may have stopped our students from going back into the lab but it didn't stop them from analyzing their data and writing up the results.
+Three of our recent graduates – Teresa Lee, Benjamin Roe and Joseph Swanson – have had their work published in this article Response of Photoluminescence of H-Terminated and Hydrosilylated Porous Si Powders to Rinsing and Temperature.

 International Collaboration Leads to Publication